vexchange/deployVexchange/README.md

 Place private key in `.env` file in the root directory under the variable `PRIVATE_KEY=0x000...abc`

-The `.env` file has been added to `.gitignore` to prevent any committing and checking in by mistake.
+The `.env` file has been added to `.gitignore` to prevent committing and checking in by mistake.

 ## Deploying contracts

-To deploy the vvet contract, run:
+Currently the following scripts are provided:

+- to deploy vvet:

 `npm run deployvvet`

-To deploy VexchangeV2Factory and router:
+- to deploy VexchangeV2Factory and router:

 `npm run deployFactory`